 Photo courtesy of Animal Farm Foundation

-The moment Brad Coft saw Kiah, a 90-pound Pit Bull, he knew she had what it took to become a full-fledged police dog. “[When I saw her,] she was jumping up and down like 5 feet in the air.
+The moment Brad Coft saw Kiah, a 90-pound Pit Bull, he knew she could be a full-fledged police dog.
+“She was jumping up and down like 5 feet in the air.
 I was like, ‘Wow, this dog has a lot of energy.’”

 Brad frequently visits shelters looking for dogs to put through an 8-week training course offered at Universal K9—an organization that saves and trains shelter dogs to donate to law enforcement agencies nationwide.
 Brad, the operations director, often visits the animal shelter in Kirby, Texas, looking for dogs to recruit.
 But this time, it was the shelter who reached out to Brad.
 “You’ve got to come see this dog,” they said.